-Your organization may have certain members who are responsible for creating content such as stories and hosted feature layers but also need to join and share content with groups.
-A custom role with general privileges to publish hosted feature layers, share with groups, and geocode is required for these workflows.
+Your organization may have certain members who are responsible for creating content such as stories and hosted feature layers but who also need to join and share content with groups.
+To allow these members to perform these tasks, create a custom role with general privileges to publish hosted feature layers, share with groups, and geocode.
 Another common example is a member who needs to create and publish content in addition to certain administrative tasks such as inviting users into an organization and assigning department members to the correct groups.
-This custom role requires all general privileges and the following administrative privileges: all privileges in the Members category and the privilege to assign members to groups.
+This custom role requires all general privileges and the following administrative privileges:

-- Verify that you are signed in as a default administrator or custom role with administrative privileges to manage member roles.
+- Verify that you are signed in as a member of the default administrator role or custom role with administrative privileges to manage member roles.

 - At the top of the site, click Organization and click the Settings tab.

 - To create a custom role, do the following:

 - Click Create role.

 - In the Create role window, provide a name and description for the role.